HACCP vs ISO 22000: What’s the Difference?

 It’s quite easy to make the mistake of thinking HACCP and ISO 22000 are one and the same and that getting certified for one would make the other redundant.
 At the very core of both standards, they have the same objective of keeping the food products safe for consumption.

-However, there are some key differences between the two that should greatly influence how stakeholders perceive a HACCP certified and an ISO 22000 compliant company operating in the food supply chain.
+However, there are some key differences between the two that should greatly influence how stakeholders perceive a HACCP certified and an ISO 22000 compliant company operating in the food industry supply chain.

 So, what’s the difference between the two and which one is best for your food business?